PhD Degree Requirements

 With the permission of a faculty member well-versed with the student's work, presumably the primary adviser, students may request to embargo (delay release of) their dissertation for a period of six months, one year, or two years.
-To request an embargo, the student must submit the Dissertation Embargo (Delayed Release) Request form and provide a clearly stated rationale.
-The faculty mentor must approve the request and provide a brief rationale for the approval of the embargo request.
+To request an embargo, the student must complete the Dissertation Embargo (Delayed Release) Request form and obtain the faculty mentor’s signature.
+The completed and signed form must be uploaded in the “Administrative Documents” section of ProQuest when submitting the dissertation.

 An approved request to place an embargo has the effect of restricting online access to the dissertation through the library’s discovery systems and ProQuest for the period of the embargo.
 Metadata (author, title, abstract, keywords and subjects) about the embargoed dissertation will be available through the ProQuest system and the library catalog.
 Users of those systems are able to search for and see the metadata, but not the actual text or other content of the dissertation.